2025–26 Texas A&M Aggies women's basketball team

 The 2025–26 Texas A&M Aggies women's basketball team represented Texas A&M University during the 2025–26 NCAA Division I women's basketball season.
-The Aggies, led by fourth-year head coach Joni Taylor, play their home games at Reed Arena in College Station, Texas and compete as members of the Southeastern Conference (SEC).
+The Aggies, led by fourth-year head coach Joni Taylor, played their home games at Reed Arena in College Station, Texas and compete as members of the Southeastern Conference (SEC).

 Previous season

-The Aggies finished the 2024–25 season 10–19, 3–13 SEC play to finish in a 4 way for last place in the SEC.
-As an No. 16 seed in the SEC Tournament they lost in the first round to Tennessee.
+The Aggies finished the 2024–25 season 10–19, 3–13 SEC play to finish in a four-way tie for last place in the SEC.
+As a No. 16 seed in the SEC Tournament, they lost in the first round to Tennessee.